Constantine wrote Matthew 28:19 into your Bible, Part 2

 The Test of Principle

 In this principle laid down by Paul, the implication is clear.
-The word “whatsoever” would of certain necessity include baptism, which is a command involving both word and deed.
-The traditional wording of Matthew, containing the Trinitarian wording, is clearly not in accordance with the above principle.
-The shorter wording, without the falsified insertion, follows this principle.
+The word “everything” would of certain necessity include immersion being a command involving both word and deed.
+The traditional wording of Matthew, containing the Trinitarian wording is clearly not in accordance with the above principle.
+The shorter wording without the falsified insertion follows this principle.
 This establishes which of the two wordings is the contradictory one.
-God’s Word does not contradict itself; rather it compliments and completes itself.
-Paul not only expressed this principle, but he applied it specifically to the topic of baptism.
-In Acts 19:1-6 there is an account concerning the Disciples of John who had been baptized under his ministry.
-Like baptism in Yeshua’s name, John’s baptism was one of repentance for the remission of sins (Mark 1:4, Acts 2:38).
-John’s message, which accompanied his baptism, was that One would come after him, who would “take away the sins of the world” and “baptize with the Holy Spirit”.
-Paul introduced these Disciples to that One, and applied the above principle re-baptized them.
+Yehovah’s Word doesn’t contradict itself; rather it compliments and completes itself.
+Paul not only expressed this principle, but he applied it specifically to the topic of immersion.
+In Acts 19:1-6 there is an account concerning John’s Disciples who had been immersed under his ministry.
+Like immersion in Yeshua’s name, John’s immersion was one of repentance for the remission of sins (Mark 1:4, Acts 2:38).
+John’s message that accompanied his immersion was that One would come after him who would “take away the sins of the world” and “immerse with the 'special' spirit”.
+Paul introduced these Disciples to that One, and applied the above principle when he re-immersed them.

-And so, applying the test of principle to our two readings in Matthew 28:19, we find very strong support for the phrase “in My name”.
+And so, applying the test of principle to our two readings in Matthew 28:19, we see very strong support for the phrase “in My name”.

 Other Sources

-Sufficient evidence has been produced to enable the reader to decide whether or not the Trinitarian wording in Matthew 28:19 is genuine.
-The following quotations are presented by way of interest, and are not used in the arena of textual criticism.
+Sufficient evidence has been cited to enable you to decide whether or not the Trinitarian wording in Matthew 28:19 is genuine.
+The following quotations are presented by way of interest, and are not used as textual criticism.

 “The cumulative evidence of these three lines of criticism (Textual Criticism, Literary Criticism and Historical Criticism) is thus distinctly against the view that Matt.
 28:19 (in the traditional form) represents the exact words of Jesus—Hastings Encyclopedia of Religion and Ethics, Article: Baptism: Early Christian.